frkns/bc25src/README.md

 * switch to Super-Cow-Powers-style SRP tiling on maps with large, open spaces? (current tiling is local & greedy).
 May require comms
 * better self-destruct logic?
-* place defense tower in contested areas instead of using build order? - maybe make tower drop mark when health is not full?
 * improve build order?
 * dynamic build order depending map size and such?
-* Infiltrating the enemy base by walking straight through their paint to attack towers.
-Will help reduce clumping on home base too.
+* ~~Infiltrating the enemy base by walking straight through their paint to attack towers.
+Will help reduce clumping on home base too.~~ done
 * ~~make paint tower reserve paint for refills?~~ done